Note:

 ol-repo-sync

-The container automatically adds and subscribes each channel configured in config/repos.json and create an identical hierarchy to that used by the Oracle Linux yum server.
+The container automatically adds and subscribes to each channel configured in config/repos.json and creates an identical hierarchy to that used by the Oracle Linux yum server.

-This command can be scheduled to run on a recurring schedule using a cronjob or systemd timer.
+You can schedule this command to run on a recurring schedule using a cronjob or systemd timer.

-Note: This step takes a while to complete as the packages are all downloaded local to your system.
+Note: This step takes a while as the packages are downloaded locally to your system.

 Use the ol-repo-web container image to serve the yum repositories to your client systems.
-This container can run permanently and can be configured to start at boot:
+This container can run permanently, and you can configure it to start at boot:

 podman run --detach --name yum-server \